Kevin Glenn: Montreal Alouettes

-Winnipeg Blue Bombers (II)
+Winnipeg Blue Bombers (second stint)

 On September 11, 2016, Glenn was traded to the Winnipeg Blue Bombers to serve as the back-up for Matt Nichols.
 He dressed for seven games for the Bombers while playing in one, completing two of his four pass attempts for 16 yards.
 Unable to come to terms on a new contract, the Bombers released Glenn about a month before he was set to become a free agent.